CoolInterview.com - World's Largest Collection of Interview Questions

 Interview Questions

-INTERVIEW QUESTIONS LOGICAL & APTITUDE DETAILS
+INTERVIEW QUESTIONS GENERAL LOGICAL & APTITUDE DETAILS

 Explanation: Since there are 3000 bananas and the camel can carry at most 1000 bananas, at least five trips are needed to carry away all bananas from the plantation P (three trips away from the plantation and two return trips):